A Practical Introduction to Regression-based Causal Inference in Meteorology (I): All confounders measured: Results

-The work here can be extended in a number of ways both technically and substantively.
-For example, here, the treatment model, used for estimating PS, is a generalized linear model (glm), but the R function employed offers many alternatives (e.g., including generalized additive models, gradient boosting machines, least absolute shrinkage and selection operator, ridge regression, elasticnet, classification trees, neural networks, random forests, covariate balancing propensity score algorithm, Bayesian additive regression trees).
+The work here can be extended in a number of technical ways.
+For example, here, the treatment model used for estimating PS is a generalized linear model (glm), but the R function employed offers many alternatives (e.g., including generalized additive models, gradient boosting machines, least absolute shrinkage and selection operator, ridge regression, elastic net, classification trees, neural networks, random forests, covariate balancing propensity score algorithm, and Bayesian additive regression trees).
 Moreover, here, the matching is done with full matching of the propensity score, where all cases are matched regardless of group membership.
-However, it is possible to match only treatments, or only the controls, and with nearest-neighbor matching, or inverse probability weighting.

-The relationship between potential temperature and geopotential height is nonlinear for higher pressure levels.
-The analysis here simply excludes those pressure levels, because the treatment model is linear.
-Although consideration of nonlinear relations often falls in the purview of what is currently called Causal Machine Learning (Chernozhukov et al. 2018; Feuerriegel et al. 2024), many of the options available in the function matchit() accommodate nonlinear relationships.
+However, it is possible to match only treated units, match only controls, use inverse probability weighting, or use nearest-neighbor matching \citep{lin_deng_fan}.
+Also, although consideration of nonlinear relations often falls in the purview of what is currently called Causal Machine Learning \citep{chernozhukov, feuerriegel}, many of the options available in the function matchit() accommodate nonlinear relationships.

 Substantive extensions to the present work are also possible.
-As explained above (in the theoretical justification of the choice of variables), a more thorough analysis of the causal effect of downward shortwave radiation flux on potential temperature may require the inclusion of other confounders that account for seasonal variations, differences between land and water, zonal differences and more.
-Ultimately, it will be useful to account for the spatial and temporal structures.
-One promising proposal capable of accounting for spatial structure is proposed by Gilbert et al. (2021).
-Papadogeorgou et al. (2022) consider the case of binary treatment and outcome variables, and have also developed a corresponding R package called geocausal.
-A review of spatial causal inference can be found in (Reich et al. 2021).
+As explained above (in the theoretical justification of the choice of variables), a more thorough analysis of the causal effect of downward shortwave radiation flux on surface potential temperature requires the inclusion of other confounders that account for seasonal variations, differences between land and water, zonal differences, topography, and more.

+In order to focus on causal inference, the spatial structure of the fields has been ignored here.
+One immediate consequence of the fact that the data at nearby grid points are correlated is that the effective sample size is likely much smaller than the 8,000 grid points used here.
+Although the resulting underestimation of the standard errors can have a significant effect on the conclusions of a study, given the boxplots in Figure 6, it is unlikely that the conclusions would change substantially if the boxplots displayed smaller variability resulting from a larger sample size.
+Regardless of the reduced effective sample size, it would be useful to assess the sensitivity of the results with respect to sample size similar to that in \citet{ombadi}.